ceejbot/opsbot/README.md

 I'm running this against our Slack chat already.
 The existing existing plugins work perfectly well!

 - write more plugins
-- either make dynect plugin do something or move it out

 ## License